 It wasn’t until spring 2009, when I often spent my lunch break with a colleague who was infected by the sailing virus, that I was infected again, but this time for real!
 From then on, the decision to explore the world with a sailboat matured steadily in me after finishing my work phase.

 At that time, I systematically prepared myself for my circumnavigation of the globe, scoured the internet, devoured sailing books, took a few more sailing and radio licences such as the SKS, SSS, SRC, LRC and the amateur radio licence.
-I went sailing with friends several times and did 2 challenging trips with the well-known and very experienced circumnavigators Heide and Erich Wilts in preparation for my big round.
+I went sailing with friends several times and did two challenging trips with the well-known and very experienced circumnavigators Heide and Erich Wilts in preparation for my big round.